BA (Durham), Bacc.Phil.Isl. (Iceland), DPhil (Oxford)

 English Place-Name Society, and a committee member of the Society

-for Name Studies in Britain and Ireland (for whose autumn conference in
+for Name Studies in Britain and Ireland.

 Closer to home, I enjoy links with MEMS (Medieval and Early Modern